BarisAlbayrakIEEE/lock_free/README.md

 while the consumers use the head ticket.
 Hence, the only contention is on the head and tail tickets among the producers and consumers respectively.
-The producer threads serialize at tail while the consumers serialize at head.
 The only exception is try_pop method which loads tail for an optimization for the empty-queue edge case.
 See the Cautions section below which states that